harrykhlo/rugby_club/README.md

 ## Add News Page (is entered from admin page)

-This page is brought by a button click on admin page.
+This page is brought by a button click on the admin page.
+The button is at the top of the club news list on the admin page.

 - Functions of Add News Page
   This Add News Page allows the admin to added a new news.
 The following information should be included in a news: